flyingcircusio/gocept.testdb/src/gocept/testdb/README.txt

 >>> conn = engine.connect()
 >>> ignore = conn.execute('SELECT * from tmp_functest')

+We also offer a convenience method for determining the testing status of the
+database:

+>>> db.is_testing
+True

 If you passed a schema_path to the constructor, the SQL code in this file is executed, e. g. to set up tables: